BOROUGH OF NEW MILFORD

 ARTICLE EIGHTEEN - PERSONAL LEAVE

-Each employee shall have three (3) personal leave days per year.
+Each Employee shall have three (3) personal leave days per year.
 For purposes of this clause, an Employee shall not be required to notify his superior of the reason for the personal leave day.
 Personal days may be accumulated from year to year up to a maximum of six (6) days.
 No personal days shall be granted during the twenty-four (24) hour period before or following a holiday, except at the discretion of the Chief of Police.
 Such discretion shall not be unreasonably withheld.
 Effective January 1, 2010, personal days will either be used by the end of the year or lost.
 The “use or lose” standard shall be applicable to all Employees covered by the contract.

 ARTICLE NINETEEN - HOLIDAYS